 Whatever type of beer you prefer, you’ll be sure to find something you love in one of the top cities for beer lovers in the United States.
-The craft beer movement has now made it to most U.S. cities, but we love these 8 cities particularly because they were the driving force behind the expansion and are still home to some of the best breweries in the country.
+The craft beer movement has now made it to most U.S. cities, but we love these 8 beer cities in the United States, particularly because they were the driving force behind the expansion and are still home to some of the best breweries in the country.

 For those of you looking to broaden your horizons and see more of your stunning country, a beer-based road trip would be the ideal way to explore and taste at the same time.
 Here’s a look at 8 of the best cities for beer lovers in the United States.

 Colorado is one of the most beautiful states in the US, and as it turns out, they also know a thing or two about brewing beer.
 The fact that they promoted a local microbrewer to mayor, and then governor, should tell you how seriously they take their beer.

 The man in question was John Hickenlooper, who was the original founder of Wynkoop Brewing Co.
 It’s also home to the Great American Beer Festival, which takes place over three days in October and features 800 breweries and 3800+ beers.